How to Sweet Spot

 First, What is Sweet Spot?

-Technically, the Sweet Spot is located between high zone 3 and low zone 4: between 84% to 97% of your FTP (power at threshold).
-For riders who aren’t using a power meter, I’d call Sweet Spot “medium hard”.
+Sweet Spot is a training intensity between high zone 3 and low zone 4: between 84% to 97% of your FTP (power at threshold).
+For riders who aren't using a power meter, I'd call Sweet Spot "medium hard".
 Sweet Spot is just below your 40k time trial race pace, but harder than a traditional tempo workout.

 Sweet Spot training forces the physiological adaptations that were written about in this article and shown in the graph below:

 The underlying principle of Sweet Spot training is a balanced amount of intensity and volume.
 From the table above, Sweet Spot elicits more adaptations than tempo but less than threshold work.
 The tradeoff is the key element because day to day an athlete can achieve more positive physiological adaptations by Sweet Spotting than with threshold or tempo work.
 The balance lies in the athlete's ability to recover and therefore repeat and achieve similar wattages day after day with more frequency than full-on threshold workouts.

 The end result is better training, more TSS, greater CTL, higher TSB and ultimately increasing one's FTP and race specific power outputs.